Sheriff Jobs in South Carolina

 Before becoming a Sheriff, an individual may hold roles such as Police Officer, Deputy Sheriff, or Detective.
 These roles provide the necessary experience in law enforcement, investigations, and community interaction that is critical for the Sheriff role.
 To become a Sheriff, candidates must typically have a high school diploma or equivalent, though many hold a bachelor's degree in Criminal Justice or a related field.
 They should also have several years of law enforcement experience.
 Important skills include leadership, critical thinking, interpersonal communication, and physical stamina.
 Certifications such as the Peace Officer Standards and Training (POST) certification may be required, and additional training in areas such as emergency management or public administration can be beneficial.

-Mental Health Professional I - Greenwood Sheriff's Department
+Mental Health Professional - Greenwood Sheriff's Department

-- Greenwood, SC
+- Cayce, SC

-- Greenwood, SC
+- Cayce, SC

 - North Charleston, SC